ke-zhang-rd/krystal/docs/source/decorator.rst

 Write a decorator with parameters
 ---------------------------------

 Again, It runs the function with parameters first and return true decorator.
-So the defination looks like
+So the definition looks like:

 .. code:: python

   def dec(param):

-    # Write a decorator defination inside and return it.
+    # Write a decorator definition inside and return it.

     return newdec

-So it will looks like.(``...`` might involve using ``param``).
+So it will looks like. (``...`` might involve using ``param``).

 .. code:: python